jianghaizhu/JuliaLig/HowToAddALigature.md

  JuliaLig/ItalicMasters/SourceCodePro-Italic_0.ufo/
  JuliaLig/ItalicMasters/SourceCodePro-Italic_2.ufo/
  ```
-The font for *italic* is `JualiaLig/target/JuliaLig-Italic.otf`.
+The font for *italic* is `JualiaLig/target/JuliaLig-It.otf`.
 The number-2 fonts are the thicker ones.
+You can use `JuliaLig/target/JuliaLig-Bold.otf` and `JuliaLig/target/JuliaLig-BoldIt.otf`.
 I have no idea why the `_1` files don't need it.

 ---------------------